 Better late than never, right?

 I have a thing for blondies.
 I like that they are not so rich as brownies.
-I like that there are so many variations on blondies…such as Oatmeal-Spiced Pear Blondies, or Bourbon and Brown Butter Blondies.
+I like that there are so many variations on blondies…such as Raspberry Cheesecake Swirl Blondies, or Bourbon and Brown Butter Blondies.

 These blondies are to die for!
 They have soft, sweet apples, crunch from chopped walnuts, and a sprinkling of cinnamon sugar, giving these guys the essence of fall.
 Also, giving my house the smells of fall.
 The apple-cinnamony smells lingered for hours!